jeremyosborne/fabio-gpt/README.md

 PARAMETER stop "###"
 ```

-- Update our model `ollama create romance-fabio -f ./merged-romance-model/Modelfile`
+- Update our model `ollama create fabio-gpt -f ./merged-romance-model/Modelfile`
-- Use this model instead: `ollama run romance-fabio`
+- Use this model instead: `ollama run fabio-gpt`
-- Switch the app to use our model: `json: { model: "romance-fabio", prompt, stream: true },`
+- Switch the app to use our model: `json: { model: "fabio-gpt", prompt, stream: true },`